pokt-network/pocket-core/README.md

 To run the Pocket Core unit tests, use the go testing tools and the `go test ./...` command within the tests directory

 <h1 align="center">How to contribute</h1>
 Pocket Core is an open source project, and as such we welcome any contribution from anyone on the internet.
-Please read our [Developer Setup Guide](https://github.com/pokt-network/pocket-core/wiki/Developer-Setup-Guide) on how get started.
+Please read our <a href="https://github.com/pokt-network/pocket-core/wiki/Developer-Setup-Guide">Developer Setup Guide</a> on how get started.

 Please fork, code and submit a Pull Request for the Pocket Core Team to review and merge.
 We ask that you please follow the guidelines below in order to submit your contributions for review:

 <h3 align="center">High impact or architectural changes</h3>
-Reach out to us on [Telegram](https://t.me/POKTnetwork) and start a discussion with the Pocket Core Team regarding your change before you start working.
+Reach out to us on <a href="https://t.me/POKTnetwork">Telegram</a> and start a discussion with the Pocket Core Team regarding your change before you start working.
 Communication is key for open source projects and asynchronous contributions.

-For an active research forum, checkout and post on [our forum](https://research.pokt.network).
+For an active research forum, checkout and post on <a href="https://research.pokt.network">our forum</a>.

 <h3 align="center">Coding style</h3>
 <ul>
-  <li>Code must adhere to the official Go formatting guidelines (i.e. uses [gofmt](https://golang.org/cmd/gofmt)).</li>
+	<li>Code must adhere to the official Go formatting guidelines (i.e. uses <a href="https://golang.org/cmd/gofmt">gofmt</a>).</li>

-  <li>(Optional) Use [Editor Config](https://editorconfig.org) to help your Text Editor keep the same formatting used throughout the project.</li>
+  <li>(Optional) Use <a href="https://editorconfig.org">Editor Config</a> to help your Text Editor keep the same formatting used throughout the project.</li>

   <li>Code must be documented adhering to the official Go commentary guidelines.</li>